 Pregnant women should take vitamin A, C, and D only 2,000 units daily.

 Cook with onions, garlic, turmeric, and ginger.
 These herbs have been used historically to prevent and treat infection.
 Modern science validates onions, garlic, turmeric and ginger for antiviral and anti-inflammatory effects.
-Honest & Pure herbs can be used for tea as a prevention and support during cold/flu: Ginger, Elder Flowers, Cinnamon, Clove.
+Honest & Pure herbs can be used for tea as a prevention and support during cold/flu: Ginger, Cloves and Cinnamon.

 Elderberry Syrup: traditional immune-supporting herbal supplement, (see our Elderberry syrup for recommended dosage here).
 Safe for pregnant women for a limited time of 5 to 7 days, though if you're pregnant and get the flu, it's important to also seek appropriate medical care; elderberry is safe for nursing moms).